itenfay/GYNFoundation/README.md

 | Utils | DYFExtensions.swift <br> DYFSwiftKeychain.swift|
 | View | DYFIndefiniteAnimatedSpinner.swift <br> DYFLoadingView.swift |

 ## Demo

-`GYNFoundation` is learned how to use under this [Demo](https://github.com/dgynfi/GYNFoundation/blob/master/GYNFoundation).
+`GYNFoundation` is learned how to use under this [Demo](https://github.com/chenxing640/GYNFoundation/blob/master/GYNFoundation).

 ## Feedback is welcome

-If you notice any issue, got stuck or just want to chat feel free to create an issue.
+If you notice any issue, got stuck to create an issue.
 I will be happy to help you.